omersuatdemir/DiscordLichessBot/README.md

-# What Is This Bot?
+# Discord-Lichess Bot
-This bot allows users to **play chess by voting the moves together** using the lichess api over discord.
+This bot is a discord-lichess integration, it allows users to play chess by voting moves together via Discord.